Protesters Call for Hong Kong's Leader to Step Down

 Postponement of the bill has not mollified its opponents.
 Jimmy Sham, convenor of protest organizer the Civil Human Rights Front (CHRF) told reporters Sunday morning that demonstrators would not step down until the bill was dropped entirely.

-Lawmaker Lee Cheuk-yan said that demonstrators were also demanding that Hong Kong’s top official, Carrie Lam, take back her characterization of the bill’s opponents are rioters.
+Lawmaker Lee Cheuk-yan said that demonstrators were also demanding that Hong Kong’s top official, Carrie Lam, take back her characterization of the bill’s opponents as rioters.

-A political crisis has spiraled over the last week into a showdown between the semi-autonomous city’s administration and its pro-democratic movement, which fears of an erosion of freedoms under an ever-encroaching China.
+A political crisis has spiraled over the last week into a showdown between the semi-autonomous city’s administration and its pro-democratic movement, which fears an erosion of freedoms under an ever-encroaching China.

-Tensions were further inflamed late Saturday when a young man plunged to his death from scaffolding on the side of a shopping mall after unfurling a banner denouncing the extradition legislation and donning a raincoat on which he had scrawled the words, “Carrie Lam Kills Hong Kong.”
+Tensions were further inflamed late Saturday when a young man plunged to his death from scaffolding on the side of a shopping mall after unfurling a banner denouncing the extradition legislation.
+He wore a raincoat on which he had scrawled the words, “Carrie Lam is killing Hong Kong.”

 Protesters hailed him as a “martyr” on social media and many on Sunday carried white flowers to commemorate him.
-Others held memorial services outside the Pacific Place mall.
+Others held memorial services outside the Pacific Place mall as queues formed outside florists.
+One florist began handing out white flowers for free to protesters.

 Mass demonstrations in recent days have galvanized a broad cross-section of society, infuriated by a proposal to amend laws to allow suspects, for the first time, to be transferred to the mainland for trial.
 The government says the amendments are necessary to keep Hong Kong from becoming a haven for fugitives, but critics of the proposed legislation say Beijing will use it to apprehend political opponents and dissidents.